Oluwatobi-S/hello-world/README.md

 Hi all,

 I'm Oluwatobi - A newbie in Nodejs and Express.
-I'm hoping for an interesting experience in programming.
+I'm hoping for an exciting experience in programming.